Dart Code has a number of configurable settings that can be modified in your User Settings or Workspace Settings files.

 Whether to show quick fixes for ignoring hints and lints.
 Defaults to

-Some colors in Dart Code can be customised using the
+Some colors in Dart Code can be customized using the

 The color of the “closing label” annotations against constructor, method invocations and lists that span multiple lines.
-If not supplied, the colour for
+If not supplied, the color for

 tab.inactiveForeground will be used.

 There are several settings for enabling logging of various services used by Dart Code.
 For more information about setting these up and troubleshooting please see Enabling Logging.
 Each of these settings takes a file path and the containing folder must have already been created.

 This enables a low-traffic log file for basic extension and editor issues.
 For more information on capturing logs, see Extension Logging.

 This enables very detailed logging in the analysis server that may be useful when trying to diagnose analysis server issues.
 For more information on capturing logs, see Analyzer Instrumentation Logging.

 This enables logging of communication between Dart Code and the analysis server.
 Messages are truncated after a few thousand characters but this is useful to when trying to understand how Dart Code is interacting with the analysis server.
 For more information on capturing logs, see Analyzer Logging.